websights

 Approach

-CHT simulation involves heat transfer through both solids and fluid.
+CHT simulation involves heat transfer through both solids and fluids.
 Hence, we need to keep the original solid parts while extracting the fluid volume as they participate in the heat transfer too.
-Usually, the CAD model only involves the solid parts, as you can see in the following electronics box example.
+Usually, the CAD model only involves solid parts, as you can see in the first geometry:

 an electronics box that will be used in a cht analysis

-If the flow volume operation is successfully performed, you will see the newly created Flow region inside the Scene tree.
+If the flow volume operation is successfully performed, you will see a newly created solid body Flow region inside the Scene tree.
 The default color of the flow region is blue, as in the following picture:

 electronics box cad model and internal flow region in simscale cad mode